Sermons

 19 February 2017

 My father and I often have quite interesting discussions on politics and world news.
-My father comes from a Middle Eastern background so his solution to crime is quite simplistic.
-If they steal something – cut off their hands.
-They won’t steal again.
-That sort of logic is rife in our society and not just… Read more
+My father comes from a Middle Eastern background so his solution to crime is quite simplistic….
+Read more

 Keeping the Spirit of the Law